nus-cs2113-AY2223S1/ip/README.md

-##  * TO DO:

-##  * create tasks package

-extend tasks for deadline todo & event types

-##  * create command package

-Command
-CommandExit
-CommandList
-CommandAdd
-CommandDelete
-CommandMark
-CommandUnmark

-##  * improve parser

-make a separate class for parser takes in userInput and returns command to execute

 # duke.Duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are